 Louis Theroux is a BAFTA-winning and Emmy-nominated British television journalist best known for the BBC series Louis Theroux’s Weird Weekends and When Louis Met… His low-key but tenacious style elicits candid and controversial responses, disarming even the most difficult of interviewees – from tough-talking neo-Nazis to religious recluses, big game hunters to compulsive gamblers.
+The son of author Paul Theroux, he studied at Oxford and went on to become a writer for the American satirical magazine Spy.
+His big break in television came when he signed on as a correspondent for Michael Moore’s series TV Nation.

 Beginning with Weird Weekends, which premiered in 1998, Theroux established a reputation as a maverick reporter with a knack for burrowing deep into unusual and often hidden subcultures, from survivalists to white supremacists.
 His willingness to immerse himself in these worlds has extended to the point of accepting a (fully clothed) walk-on part in a gay skin flick while investigating the San Fernando Valley porn industry, and undergoing liposuction for his recent documentary special on plastic surgery.